TandaHQ/work-samples/adnat (backend)/README.md

 ## How your app should work

 The following illustrations should only serve as an example.
 You do not need to follow the designs presented below.
-You can split functionality out to other pages (e.g. a separate page for creating an organisation).
+You can split functionality out to other pages.
 Just make sure it is all there.

 An unauthenticated user should first be prompted to log in, sign up, or reset their password: